icco/nanowrimo/2013/novel.md

 ## Chapter 4

 The stars twinkled dimly in the sky.
-Their brilliance subdued by the bright white lights of the floating city pods.
+Their brilliance subdued by the bright white lights of the floating citys.
+The bottom of the city he was heading for was dark grey.
+Lights from engineers working on the belly of the flying beast that is Neo San Francisco created a a brighter set of stars which Bridge's egg was flying towards.

+He saw in the distance a green light, that must be where he was heading.